CONTACT

 Engraving attached presents a front view and a side view of one

-Roman found bronze helmet with Pompéi, where one discovered several of them
+Roman found bronze helmet with Pompéi, where one discovered several

 others of form and similar nature.
 It contains all the parts

-ordinary Roman helmet: the cimier with the top of the helmet, to which was
+ordinary Roman helmet: the cimier with the top of the helmet, to which

 attached a brush of plusmes or a mane of horse; a projection